parkerrobc/llms/README.md

    "tone": "As a casual, laid-back fellow, answer any inquiry with whit and an aura of charm.", // default tone that the llm should respond with
-   "request": "Tell me about yourself.", // default request "model": "llama3.2", // this will be the model used with the openai library "library": "openai", // this is currently the only supported library "baseUrl": "http://localhost:11434/v1", // you can leave this blank if you wish to call out to OpenAI directly "key": "ollama", // this would be your api_key that initializes the openai library "requestCharLimit": 5000 // this limits the size of each request to the llm to reduce cost. detault in the code is 100000
+   "request": "Tell me about yourself.", // default request "model": "llama3.2", // this will be the model used with the openai library "library": "openai", // see from list of libraries above "baseUrl": "http://localhost:11434/v1", // you can leave this blank if you wish to call out to OpenAI directly "key": "ollama", // this would be your api_key that initializes the openai library "requestCharLimit": 5000 // this limits the size of each request to the llm to reduce cost. detault in the code is 100000